SMS17-001 Model State Program

 e) Increases awareness of sustainable agriculture concepts that improves the quality of life in Mississippi communities.

-For last years' objective (a- e), the functions of the committee were informally met for MSU and the Joint Committee since SARE representatives made a visit to both MSU and ASU in October to discuss the programs, conduct grant workshops along with a meeting of stakeholders.
-While both groups did not meet at the same time, we believe a lot was accomplished by this visit and provides our program with renewed energy to followup with items that were discussed.
+For last years' objective (a- e), the functions of the committee were informally met for MSU and the Joint Committee to discuss the programs.
 SARE grants in MS are lacking when compared with other states and additional effort will be taken to make sure people know of the grants and time lines for proposal submission as well as who to contact for any assistance needed with the development, review and submission of the proposal.
-Travel to the SAWG Conference was provided for three extension faculty in 2016 to assist them with program development, networking, and build knowledge for ideas to either conduct research or educational programs.
-For 2017, funding has been provided to send 4 agents to the SAWG Conference to enlighten them to new ideas and information they can share in their local programs.
-FAMACHA training has been conducted and each were evaluated.
+For 2018, funding has been provided to send 4 University Extension and Research Professionals to the SSAWG Conference to enlighten them to new ideas and information they can share in their local programs.
+In addition, funding was provided to send 2 Extension Professionals to the 2018 National SARE Conference.
+FAMACHA training has been conducted and each were evaluated and is a program option for agents in-service training.
 Pasture Pig program is currently offered through Extension Program Training for Agents as well as to producers or potential producers.
 Future development of this may include establishment of demonstrations and basic production publications.
 Educational programs and research is being developed for the use and management of Cover Crops and small farm animal mortality disposal.
 State committee funds will be used to support existing and new educational programs through agent in-service, travel for conferences or workshops for agents or providing resource materials as needed.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.